pln-fing-udelar/pghumor-clasificahumor/README.md

 ## Testing

-To run it using a WSGI server, just like in production, do:
+To run it using the production web server, do:

 ```bash
 docker compose -f docker-compose.yml -f docker-compose.testing.yml up -d --build